 (B) The appearance of acceptable raw milk shall be normal and free of excessive coarse sediment.
 The milk shall not show any abnormal condition including but not limited to: curdled, ropy, bloody or mastitic.
 When milk is tested for sediment and it exceeds the following United States department of agriculture standards, it shall be considered as adulterated:

-Methods for determining the sediment content of the milk of individual producers shall be those described in the standard methods.
-Sediment content shall be based on comparison with applicable charts of the United States sediment standards for milk and milk products, (2007) 7 C.F.R.
-58 - 134.
+(D) Methods for determining the sediment content of the milk of individual producers shall be those described in the standard methods.
+Sediment content shall be based on comparison with applicable charts of the United States sediment standards for milk and milk products which are found in Title 7 C.F.R. parts 58-134 (2011).

 (1) Acceptable raw milk;